 What happens in couples counseling?

-In couples counseling, you and your partner will gain insight into your relationship, learn how to effectively resolve conflicts, and improve your overall relationship satisfaction through various therapeutic techniques.
+In online couples counseling, you and your partner will gain insight into your relationship, learn how to effectively resolve conflicts, and improve your overall relationship satisfaction through various couples therapy techniques.
 Therapists will often assign tasks to the couple so that they can apply the skills learned in therapy in their daily interactions.
-Most couples conclude therapy with a better understanding of their relational patterns and heightened communication skills, allowing them to continue their relationship in a much healthier, more fulfilling way.
+Most couples conclude and enjoy the benefits of couples therapy with a better understanding of their relational patterns and heightened communication skills, allowing them to continue their relationship in a much healthier, more fulfilling way.

 Whether your partner accepts or resists your suggestion to go to therapy, you should do it yourself.
 It will help you develop the skills necessary to understand and cope with your partner’s anxiety.
 A therapist can also teach you how to more effectively become a supportive partner.